 Every person in the building, including staff, faculty, students, visitors, and contractors where the fire alarm is sounding, regardless of known or suspected cause, is required to evacuate immediately.
 Persons evacuating must leave via the closest exit.
 Any equipment that could cause a fire should be turned off before exiting if it can be done quickly and safely.
-All occupants will assemble at a safe distance from the building and await further instructions from fire and/or Campus Safety and Security personnel.
-No occupant will re-enter a building until clearance is given by fire and/or Campus Safety and Security personnel.
+All occupants will assemble at a safe distance from the building and await further instructions from fire and/or college personnel.
+No occupant will re-enter a building until clearance is given by fire and/or college personnel.